lfads/lfads-run-manager/docs/preparing.md

 par.c_learning_rate_stop = 1e-3; % we can stop really early for the demo
 ```

 As we wish stitch multiple datasets together in one of the runs, we'll also specify that we'd like to automatically specify an initial guess for the alignment matrices that link neurons to factors for each dataset using `useAlignmentMatrix`.
-We'll also have LFADS automatically set `c_in_factors_dim` to match the number of channels of the dataset for each single session run using `setInFactorsMatchDataForSingleDataset`.
-For multi-dataset stitched runs, the set value of `:::matlab c_in_factors_dim = 8` will be used.

 !!! warning "Setting batch size"
     The number of trials in your smallest dataset determines the largest batch size you can pick.
 If `trainToTestRatio` is 4 (the default), then you will need at least 4+1 = 5 times as many trials in every dataset as `c_batch_size`.
 If you choose a batch size which is too large, `lfads-run-manager` will generate an error to alert you.